Services and Programs

 This award was established to honor and recognize a student or students who have made an outstanding contribution in service and leadership to Murray State University.
 This award is presented in the spring semester and applications can be found under the applications tab.

 The Ms. Murray State University Scholarship Pageant is a beloved tradition that takes place each year in Lovett Auditorium during the spring semester.
-In truth, the Ms. MSU Pageant this is not just about pageantry, but it is about empowerment, self-esteem, self-confidence and so much more.
+In truth, the Ms. Murray State Pageant this is not just about pageantry, but it is about empowerment, self-esteem, self-confidence and so much more.
 The pageant serves to acknowledge the scholarly and influential students who grace Murray State’s campus each day.
-Campus Activities Board is very proud to host an event that draws attention to such outstanding contestants as each contestant strives to make a difference during their time as students at MSU.
-Once crowned, Ms. Murray State University will not only advance to represent MSU in the Kentucky Mountain Laurel Festival, but will also receive a scholarship.
+Campus Activities Board is very proud to host an event that draws attention to such outstanding contestants as each contestant strives to make a difference during their time as students at Murray State.
+Once crowned, Ms. Murray State University will not only advance to represent Murray State in the Kentucky Mountain Laurel Festival, but will also receive a scholarship.
 The Ms. Murray State University Pageant Queen acts as a role model for all and is a spokesperson of Murray State University.

 Racers in Action